 - 1. Limit opportunities for peer recruitment by: - a.
 Place youth outside areas known for street prostitution. - b.
 Allow youth limited access to the internet. - c.
 Restrict cell phone use and screen phone calls. - d.
 Place CSEC in safe, secure location. - e.
 Keep placement addresses confidential. - f.
-If placing in a facility, ensure the facility understands the potential or confirmed victim of CSEC's specific needs and that they take measures to protect the potential or confirmed victim of CSEC. - 2.
-Prevent peer recruitment by:

-- a.
-Separate potential or confirmed victims of CSEC based on stage of recovery in order to prevent those who are most vulnerable to recruitment from being victimized by potential or confirmed victim of CSEC youth who are not yet engaged in services or ready to leave their trafficking situation. - b.
+If placing in a facility, ensure the facility understands the CSEC's specific needs and that they take measures to protect the CSEC. - 2.
+Prevent peer recruitment by: - a.
+Separate CSEC based on stage of recovery in order to prevent those who are most vulnerable to recruitment from being victimized by CSEC youth who are not yet engaged in services or ready to leave their trafficking situation. - b.
 Educate all youth about sex trafficking and recruitment tactics. - c.
 Educate parents and caregivers about how to prevent the sex trafficking of youth and what steps to take if they suspect a youth is being exploited. - d.
 Monitor for covert communications. - e.
 Monitor youth relationships and contacts as much as possible. - 3.
 Responding to peer recruitment by: - a.
-When a potential or confirmed victim of CSEC is suspected of attempting to recruit another youth, they should not be left alone with other youth unsupervised. - b.
-When a potential or confirmed victim of CSEC is suspected of recruitment, phone and internet usage should be restricted. - c.
-When a potential or confirmed victim of CSEC engages in recruitment repeatedly, their treatment needs should be reassessed to determine if they can better be served in another, more intensive program.
+When a CSEC is suspected of attempting to recruit another youth, they should not be left alone with other youth unsupervised. - b.
+When a CSEC is suspected of recruitment, phone and internet usage should be restricted. - c.
+When a CSEC engages in recruitment repeatedly, their treatment needs should be reassessed to determine if they can better be served in another, more intensive program.